-Today's post is written by my friend, Joanie, and nope, it's not April first, but the title kind of feels like it, right?
+Today's post is written by a guest author, and nope, it's not April first, but the title kind of feels like it, right?
 Well, I promised you politically incorrect info around here didn't I?!
 Actually, keep reading, and then you'll understand…

 Never thought you'd read that here did you?!

 Although you'll never find me lighting up – that disgusto smell and yellow teeth, no thank you!
 However, I do now have more understanding about exactly why it's so hard to stop once you start:

 Just as indigenous cultures for thousands of years have described tobacco as “sacred medicine,” turns out there are some nicotine benefits because it has powerful healing properties.

 This new perspective for me started from researching gluten intolerance around 2012.
 I was startled to find a study in which nicotine demonstrated anti-inflammatory properties on the gut: Nicotine treatments for ulcerative colitis.

 The light bulb appeared and proceeded to smash itself over my head as I remembered the final years of my mother's life.

 She was a smoker since age twelve, and then in her mid-70's my mom had had a lung collapse.
 Her extended stay in the hospital had forced her to do what her kids had been begging and bullying her to do for years – end her 60+ year cigarette addiction.